 Become a Participating Institution

-Only those in solitary units are eligible to participate.
+- Only those in solitary units are eligible to participate (single bed / locked in 22-24 hrs/day with little to no access to other programming).
 It is important to note that this program is NOT for individuals with severe mental health issues.

-Each institution will need to identify a contact person at the prison (i.e. program, chaplaincy, mental health, or other staff) who will be responsible for distributing a program announcement and registration form to those in solitary in order to recruit participants.
+- Each institution will need to identify a contact person at the prison (i.e. program personnel, chaplaincy, mental health, or other staff) who will be responsible for distributing a program announcement and registration form to those in solitary in order to recruit participants.
 Lionheart will provide a file with these forms.
 The only out-of-pocket cost to the institution is to photocopy and distribute these 2 pieces of paper.
-The contact person will also be responsible for receiving the program materials from Lionheart and distributing them to registered program participants.
+The contact person will also be responsible for receiving the program packets from Lionheart and distributing them to registered program participants.

-The 1-page registration forms can be scanned to The Lionheart Foundation directly by the staff person who is supporting the initiative can.
+- Lionheart requests that the 1-page registration form be scanned directly to The Lionheart Foundation by the staff person who is supporting the initiative.
 Program packets (with book, workbook, introductory letter, program evaluation and bookmarks) will be mailed directly to the prison contact person.

 Because the Making Time Count Self-study Program requires significant time and effort on the part of the participant, to demonstrate effortful participation we encourage that the institution/prison system provides its own incentivization to promote program engagement and completion.